-Of all the beautiful creatures that live under the sea, nudibranches are the wonder of them all.
+Of all the beautiful creatures that live under the sea, nudibranchs are the wonder of them all.
 They are known as sea slugs, or sea butterflies due to their undulating motion when they swim.
-I think they are the most beautiful animals in the waters surrounding Vancouver Island.
+I think they are the most beautiful animals in the waters of the Pacific Northwest.

-There are more than 3000 different species of nudibranches all over the world, with close to 200 living in our lslands waters.
+There are more than 3000 different species of nudibranchs all over the world, with close to 200 living in our island waters.

 Sea slugs rarely reach 15 cm long, though a few species can reach 30 cm.
 They are quite varied in shape.
 They have a life span of a year or less, although some more developed species can reach up to 3 years old.

 They can be found on nearly every type of marine bottom and can be found in all the seas and oceans of the world, from the Antarctic to the tropics.